Dogwood Lodge - Biloxi Marsh

 The Biloxi Marsh

 The Biloxi Marsh provides hundreds of miles of some of the best redfishing in the world.
-The salt marshes are vast, healthy and provide easy access to great inshore fishing for redfish, speckled trout, and many other species, as well as great duck hunting.
+The salt marshes are vast and healthy, providing easy access to great inshore fishing for redfish, speckled trout, and many other species, as well as great duck hunting.

 Due to the almost year-round clarity of the water and endless wild marshes, the Biloxi offers opportunities for trophy redfish.